Chakre Milan: Criminal career

+Personal life

+He grew up in an environment marked by economic disparity, limited opportunity, and a rapidly changing urban identity.
 Chakre Milan was attacked by a gang of 15 men led by Deepak Manange in May 2004.
 He nearly lost his hand in the attack that involved swords.
 Chakre Milan's brother led an attack with swords and Khukuris in retaliation, which Manange survived.
 Manange was convicted of attempted murder and sentenced to five years in prison for the incident.
 Milan was at one time thought to be under the political protection of CPN UML leader Pradeep Nepal.

 Chakre Milan's criminal record goes back to 2001, when he was first arrested for allegedly attacking Prince Dhirendra's son-in-law with a sword.
 He has been arrested multiple times since, including on charges of attempted murders with swords or guns.